paulkarpenko/us-code-ui/uscode/title-20-education/chapter-6a-vending-facilities-for-blind-in-federal-buildings.md

 ### Statutory Notes

 #### Codification
-Section was enacted as part of the Randolph-Sheppard Act Amendments of 1974, and not as part of the Randolph-Sheppard Vending Stand Act which comprises this chapter.
+Section was enacted as part of the Randolph-Sheppard Act Amendments of 1974, and not as part of the Randolph-Sheppard Act which comprises this chapter.

 The content of Pub.
 L. 93–516, including provisions of section 211 thereof which enacted this section, were originally contained in H.R.
 14225, 93rd Congress, Second Session, which was pocket-vetoed during the 31-day intrasession adjournment of the 93rd Congress for the Congressional elections in November, 1974.